DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

     }
 ```

-`IsVisible()` function calculates the distance from each plane to a sphere.
+`IsVisible()` function calculates the signed distance from each frustum plane to the sphere and computes
-The `g_Frustum[i].xyz` contains the plane normal, `g_Frustum[i].w` is the distance to the plane.
-The sphere is visible when the distance from each plane is greater than or equal to the radius of the sphere.
+its visbility by comparing the distances to the sphere radius.

-For LOD calculation (`CalcDetailLevel()` function) we calculate the sphere radius in screen space.
+The LOD calculation (`CalcDetailLevel` function) is based on computing the object bounding sphere radius in screen space.
-For a detailed analysis of the algorithm, see the link in [Further Reading](#further-reading).
+For detailed analysis of the algorithm, see the link in [Further Reading](#further-reading).

 After the payload has been written, we need to issue another barrier to wait until all threads reach the same point.
 After that we can safely read the `s_TaskCount` value.
-The first thread in the group atomically adds this value to the `Statistics` buffer, which is much faster than incrementing
+The first thread in the group atomically adds this value to the `Statistics` buffer.
+Note that this is much faster than incrementing
 the counter from each thread because it minimizes the access to global memory.

 The final step of the amplification shader is calling the `DispatchMesh()` function with the number of groups and the payload.